octeth/octeth-mysql-backup-tool/README.md

 The script will:

-- Download the specified backup from AWS S3 using the AWS CLI Docker image.
+- **Optionally** download the specified backup from AWS S3 if AWS credentials are provided.
+- If AWS credentials are not set, it will look for the backup file in the local backup directory.
 - Decompress and extract the backup files using Percona XtraBackup within a Docker container.
 - Stop the MySQL service or container.
 - Clean the existing MySQL data directory.